State Fair Foods

 Deep-Fried Jelly Beans, The Big E

 Though there’s technically no state fair in Massachusetts, The Big E in West Springfield comes pretty close.
-If you stop by for a visit Sept.
-14-30, you can sample a fair tradition: deep-fried jelly beans.
+If you stop by for a visit in September, you can sample a fair tradition: deep-fried jelly beans.
 The folks at Marion’s Fried Dough keep it simple with these bad boys: They simply coat the jelly beans in batter and dip them in the fryer.